This page is for the current v1 alpha version of Schemars. This version is still under development, and further breaking changes may be introduced.

 Serde docs: container

-Sets the schema's format to email/phone/uri, as appropriate.
+Sets the schema's format to email/uri/ip/ipv4/ipv6, as appropriate.
 Only one of these attributes may be present on a single field.

 Sets the minLength/maxLength properties for string schemas, or the minItems/maxItems properties for array schemas.